Post

 Capping FPS on iOS (battery-friendly)

 On iOS skia view is using Apple Metal for hardware accelerated rendering.
 This one can be very power consuming (and heat generating) when running at max fps.
-Since this is not a game but we still need to render constantly when sound comes at 48000 Hz rate on iPhone we capped fps:
+Since this is not a game but we still need to render constantly when sound comes at 48000 Hz rate on iPhone we cap fps:

 1